 Human Dignity and Human Rights

 The moral principle of human dignity signifies the intrinsic value possessed by each and every human being on Earth.
-This principle underpins the moral claim that humans have a right not only to life, but also to the material resources necessary for life.
+This principle underpins the moral claim that all human beings have a right not only to life, but also to the material resources necessary for life.
 As Article 25 of the United Nations Universal Declaration of Human Rights states: “everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food.”

 Concrete recognition of a human being's right to food and clean water is the goal of ‘food security’.
 According to the United Nations Food and Agricultural Organization (FAO), food security has four characteristics:

-- safe and nutritious food is available in quantities adequate to the needs of persons and communities;
+- healthy, safe and nutritious food is available in quantities adequate to the needs of persons and communities;

 - local access to food exists at an affordable cost;

 - food is utilized in a manner that maximizes its nutritional value; 2